How to Fly with A Cat Internationally: Learn from My Mistakes!

 This one doesn’t expand but it is massive and flexible.
 Plus, I love everything that Travel Cat makes.

-This was the one that I ended up taking to Europe and had no complaints.
+This was the one that I ended up taking to Europe and had no complaints…even though it was just slightly bigger than the carrier dimensions provided by the airline.

 He was a little cramped in there when he was on my back but I just put his harness on and opened the window.

-How to get it used to its carrier when you Fly Internationally with a Cat
+How to get a Cat used to its carrier when you Fly Internationally

 In order to fly internationally with a cat, you don’t only need a carrier, but you need to make sure that your pet is comfortable!
 Once I got my preferred cat carrier, I started from the very beginning!